FREQUENTLY ASKED QUESTIONS:

-Our homes are located in the rainforest, in a lush environment also home to howler monkeys, toucans, sloths, lizards, frogs, snakes, spiders, bats, ants and many other neat creatures.
+Our homes are located between the rainforest and the Caribbean Sea, in a lush environment also home to howler monkeys, toucans, sloths, lizards, frogs, snakes, spiders, bats, ants and many other neat creatures.
 Some of these could be watched right from the comfort of your porch!
 We try to blend in as much as possible with the natural environment and to be passive and respectful observers of the surrounding wildlife.
 We are fortunate to have a rather limited mosquito population.

 8. Is La Selvatica the right place for me?

-We offer two homes.
-Casa Grande is a good option for people who enjoy larger living areas, and also for families with children.
+Casa Grande is a good option for people who enjoy larger living spaces, and also for families with (up to two) children.
 Guests of Casa Grande enjoy a large porch, complimentary use of bicycles and laundry service (provided by our caretaker).
-We found that our homes are especially attractive to travellers willing to embark in an eye-opening experience of nature, wildlife, different culture and holistic relaxation.
-We offer two cozy self catering vacation homes in a spectacular rainforest/beach setting.
-We do not offer services similar to those found in high-end hotels or all inclusive resorts, nor do we intend to compete for their guests.
+Casa Mango is a perfect option for a couple or single traveller.
+We found that our homes are especially attractive to travellers aiming to embark in an eye-opening experience of nature, wildlife, different culture and relaxation.
+We do not offer services similar to those found in high-end hotels or all inclusive resorts.
 The area is enjoyed by independent travellers and it is better suited to travellers not adverse to being in occasional and relative close proximity with geckos, spiders, humming birds, agoutis or any other creatures which inhabit the nearby rain-forest.
 This area is NOT a bug-free zone.